craitano/LSB-Stegonography/README.md

 **Chris Raitano**

 ## License
-This project is licensed under the GPL
+This project is licensed under the GPL - see the [LICENSE](LICENSE) file

 ## Troubleshooting
 If the directory containing the lsbsteg script is not specified in your path variable a filepath must be included